-All adults at the appointment will be asked for permission to be recorded - including midwives, interpreters, partners and all others invited to come.
+All adults at the appointment will be asked for permission to be recorded - including midwives, interpreters, partners and anyone you invite to come along with you.
 Recording will not go ahead unless everyone agrees, and permission can be withdrawn at any time during or after the appointment without giving a reason.